Guest post by Sarah Chauncey

 If grief or feelings of guilt are interfering with your day-to-day life, it’s okay to seek professional help.
 There are growing numbers of pet loss support groups, both in person and online, as well as one-on-one counseling options.
 You are not alone.

 Sarah Chauncey is the author of P.S.
-I Love You More Than Tuna, an upcoming gift book for adults grieving their cat.
+I Love You More Than Tuna, a gift book for adults grieving their cat.
 She runs @morethantuna on Instagram and Facebook, “a celebration of nine lives,” and she started #tunatributes, a support community for people grieving their cat.
 She lives on Vancouver Island.